lbovet/el4j/trunk/el4j/framework/module/xml_merge/java/ch/elca/el4j/xmlmerge/tool/README.txt

 To be able to use XmlMerge as a command-line tool, you have to execute the following steps:

-- Go to <EL4J_HOME>/external/framework
+# Go to <EL4J_HOME>/external/framework

+# Recursively compile all required targets files:
+  ant jars.rec.module.module-xml_merge

-- Create an executable distribution of the xml_merge module: ant create.distribution.module.module-xml_merge
+# Create an executable distribution of the xml_merge module:
+  ant create.distribution.module.module-xml_merge

-- The executable distribution can be found in the module-xml_merge-default folder under <EL4J_HOME>/external/framework/dist/distribution.
+# The executable distribution can be found in the module-xml_merge-default
+  folder under <EL4J_HOME>/external/framework/dist/distribution.
 You can copy this folder to any location you want.

-- To be able to execute the command-line tool from your desired location, you have to add the location containing the executable distribution your PATH environment variable:
+# To be able to execute the command-line tool from your desired location, you
+  have to add the location containing the executable distribution your PATH environment variable: